Managing noise from aircraft

 This metric predicts a community’s response to aircraft noise.
-An NEF level greater than 25 is likely to produce some level of annoyance.
+A NEF level greater than 25 is likely to produce some level of annoyance.
 If the NEF level is above 35, complaints will probably be numerous.
 This provides municipalities and local governments with a basis for zoning; and it provides residents with a scenario reflecting expected noise levels.

-Transport Canada recommends against proceeding with new residential development in areas where the NEF exceeds 30.
+We recommend against proceeding with new residential development in areas where the NEF exceeds 30.
 If the development does proceed, a detailed noise analysis should be conducted and noise reduction practices should be implemented.
 In this situation, it is the developer’s duty to inform prospective residents of potential noise problems.

 Noise Exposure Projection